-Prerequisites: ENC 1101, ENC 1102, ENL 2010, and ENL 2020; or instructor approval
+Prerequisites: ENC 1101, ENC 1102, and ENL 2010 or ENL 2020; junior standing or instructor approval

 A course examining major works in world literature in their social and cultural context through a close reading of selected texts and literary criticism.
 Content varies, and may focus on a specific topic and works studied will vary, depending upon the instructor's interest and expertise.
 Selected topics may focus on a specific literary period (Medieval, Romantic), thematic interest (Utopian literature, naturalism/realism), genre (novel, gothic novel, drama, poetry), or author(s) (Russian writers, Cervantes).
 This course is reading and writing intensive.
 This course satisfies 3 hours of the General Education Requirement as English literature or humanities.
 Gordon Rule - 3000 words.